 Now we will setup our software to record.
 Open Cubase, go to FILE and select NEW PROJECT, then select DEFAULT.
 Select a location to store the project and click on OK.
+To add an audio track, right click in the dark gray column and select Add Audio Track.
+In the Add Audio Track dialog, set the configuration to Mono and click OK.
 Now we need to set the input of the track so we can record from the 1-2 USB assign.
-Click on TRACK 1 which is labeled AUDIO 01.
-Click on the SHOW INSPECTOR button.
-You will now see the Track Inspector window to the left.
-Click on the IN: box and select IN 1 for the track input source.
-(IN 1 relates to Mic 1 and IN 2 relates to Mic 2 now that we are using the 1-2 USB assign for the Mic Inputs).
-Next, click on the RECORD ENABLE • button so that it is red.
-Click on the INPUT MONITORING button so that it is not lit
+Click on the SHOW INSPECTOR but-SO that it's lit.
+You will the Track Inspector window the left.
+Click on the LEFT STEREO IN: and select STEREO IN LEFT for the track input source.
+(LEFT relates to Mic 1 and RIGHT relates to Mic 2 now that we are using the 1-2 USB assign for the Mic Inputs).
+Next, click on the RECORD ENABLE | • | button so that it is red.

+Click on the INPUT MONITORING | ○■ | button so that it is not lit.